 Initial appointments are for a 3-year term.
-The membership of the Commission consists of the Director of Central Services, Director of Parks and City Forester, all of which are Ex-Officio members, and 9 citizens.
-Meetings are called as needed at the Planning & Development Department Conference Room, City Hall Annex; 706 Maine, Third Floor.
+The membership of the Commission consists of the Director of Central Services and Director of Parks, all of which are Ex-Officio members, and 9 citizens.
+Meetings are called on the First Thursday of January, April, July, and October at 1:00 p.m. at the Planning & Development Department Conference Room, City Hall Annex; 706 Maine, Third Floor.

 |Anne St. John (2015)